 I like to think of it as trying to get the proportions right.
 I try to look at the big picture when it comes to what my diet.
 Instead of thinking about each and every food I choose, I ask the question: is most of the food I am eating serving my body well?
 If the answer is yes, then when the cake or cookies or fries show up, digging in and enjoying some can be a guilt-free and happy occasion, rather than one wracked with anxiety.
 In my family, that means that we try to fill our meals with delicious food that nourishes us, but we also enjoy snacks and treats on a daily basis.
 Sometimes those snacks and treats are on the healthier end of the spectrum and sometimes they are straight-up decadence.
 Either way, we enjoy and savor them because, in the end, that is what food should be about.

 Does this sound like a philosophy on food that would fit for your family?
-Then sign up for a two-week free trial of The Scramble’s weekly meal planning service so we can help to fill your family’s life with delicious (healthy) food.
+Then sign up for a free trial of The Scramble’s weekly meal planning service so we can help to fill your family’s life with delicious (healthy) food.